liaozhai/crawler/README.md

 where
 - base - key of the initial vertice, from which the crawling process starts
 - depth - crawling depth - the number of hops between the vertices
-- transfrom - our transformation function
+- transform - our transformation function
 - out - channel of type ```Result[K,V]```

 For the web crawler implementation see https://github.com/liaozhai/web